 Plastic boards tend to be a more cost-effective and sanitary choice, as they are easier to keep clean, either by throwing in the dishwasher or soaking and scrubbing with hot, soapy water.
 You can also use baking soda or half a lemon and salt to scrub and deodorize the board.
 While less attractive than the wooden board, they are ideal for chopping raw meats, seafood, or more odorous foodstuff, like garlic and onions, that could be absorbed into a more porous wooden board.

 Hot, soapy water and a sponge is the easiest way to keep cutting boards clean.
 If you have a dishwasher, plastic boards can be cleaned easily in one (but remember: keep wooden boards out).
 To do a natural, but deep sanitation of your wooden board after cutting raw meat or seafood, first spray it with a mixture of 1/2 cup apple cider or white vinegar and 1 cup water.
 Let sit for 10 minutes, then generously spray the board with 3% hydrogen peroxide and let it sit for 10 more minutes.
 Rinse and let dry completely, then lightly oil the board to protect the integrity of the wood.

 What’s your favorite cutting board material or brand?
 Tell us in the comments!

-Published on October 7, 2017
+Published on 7.
+Oktober 2017